 Touch Port Login to establish the communication with the destination.

 Destination

 Set the destination Port WWN.
-When 'Topology' is set to Point to Point, set the
+When 'Topology' is set to Point to Point, set the Destination Identifier in the frame header by touching the ID field.

 Touch the Port Login to establish the connection with the destination.